 The Montessori Dementia Program has been designed to assist family members, health care providers, Personal Support Workers, and volunteers who are supporting individuals living with early to mid-stage Dementia in their homes, respite care, adult day centers, retirement and long-term care residences.

-We offer a self-directed course that allows participants to proceed through the course at their own pace, on their own timeline.
+We offer a self-directed course that allows participants to proceed through the course curriculum at their own pace, on their own timeline.
 The course is composed of four modules that consist of self-study course material, presentations, videos and short assignments.
 It will take approximately 10 to 12 hours to complete the course depending on individual schedules.
 Upon successful completion of all four modules, including required assignments, participants will receive a Certificate of Completion.

 - To provide care and support to individuals living with Dementia that will enhance the quality of life and sense of belonging in their community.